pashov/audits/team/md/KittenSwap-security-review_2025-05-07.md

 ## Description

-This is an unfixed issue in the forked repo (https://github.com/spearbit/portfolio/blob/master/pdfs/Velodrome-Spearbit-Security-Review.pdf 5.3.9 Inconsistent between balanceOfNFT, balanceOfNFTAt and \_balanceOfNFT functions).
+This is an unfixed issue in the forked repo ([link](https://github.com/spearbit/portfolio/blob/master/pdfs/Velodrome-Spearbit-Security-Review.pdf), 5.3.9 Inconsistent between balanceOfNFT, balanceOfNFTAt and _balanceOfNFT functions).

-> The `balanceOfNFT` function implements a flash-loan protection that returns zero voting balance if
-> `ownershipChange[_tokenId] == block.number`.
+> The `balanceOfNFT` function implements a flash-loan protection that returns zero voting balance if `ownershipChange[_tokenId] == block.number`.
 However, this was not consistently applied to the `balanceOfNFTAt` and `_balanceOfNFT` functions.

 ## Recommendations

 Keep the consistency.
 It seems like the check is no longer in use, if so, remove it from the codebase.

 # [M-02] Ambiguous condition in fee handling for bribe rewards